Laravel-Backpack/docs/4.0/crud-fields.md

 <a name="browse-multiple"></a>
 ### browse_multiple

-Open elFinder and select multiple file from there.
+Open elFinder and select multiple files from there.

 ```php
 [   // Browse multiple